dybran/Project-18/Project-18.md

 ## __USING TERRAFORM IAC TOOL TO AUTOMATE AWS CLOUD SOLUTION FOR 2 COMPANY WEBSITES (REFACTORING) - CONTINUATION__

-In two previous projects you have developed AWS Infrastructure code using Terraform and tried to run it from our local workstation.
+In two previous projects, we developed AWS Infrastructure code using Terraform and tried to run it from our local workstation.
-Now it is time to introduce some more advanced concepts and enhance the code.
+In this project,we will introduce some more advanced concepts and enhance the code.

-Firstly, we will explore alternative Terraform __backends__.
+We will explore alternative Terraform __backends__.
 A backend defines where Terraform stores its state data files - __terraform.tfstate__ file.

 Terraform uses persisted state data to keep track of the resources it manages.
 Most non-trivial Terraform configurations either integrate with Terraform Cloud or use a backend to store state remotely.
 This lets multiple people access the state data and work together on that collection of infrastructure resources.

-## __Introducing Backend on S3__

-So far in this project, we have been using the default backend which is the local backend – it requires no configuration and the states file is stored locally.
-This mode is not a robust solution, so it is better to store it in some more reliable and durable storage.

-The problem with storing this file locally is that, in a team of multiple DevOps engineers, other engineers will not have access to a state file stored locally on your computer.

-To solve this, we will need to configure a backend where the state file can be accessed remotely by other DevOps team members.
-There are plenty of different standard backends supported by Terraform that you can choose from.
-Since we are already using AWS – we can choose an __S3 bucket__ as a backend.

-Another useful option that is supported by S3 backend is [State Locking](https://developer.hashicorp.com/terraform/language/state/locking) – it is used to lock your state file for all operations that could write state.
-This prevents others from acquiring the lock and potentially corrupting your state.
-State Locking feature for S3 backend is optional and requires another AWS service – [DynamoDB](https://aws.amazon.com/dynamodb).
+### __REFACTORING THE CODE USING MODULES__

 We will be refactoring our codes to use __modules__ and move the __terraform.tfstate__ file to the __S3 bucket__ in the cloud.